 Study plan - Master of Arts in Drama Pedagogy and Applied Theatre

-The programme is aimed at students, teachers, cultural workers or other arts practitioners with previous experience, training and interest in drama and theatre from a drama pedgogical perspective.
-It builds on the bachelor's degree or cand.mag. degree from a college, university or similar and requires a minimum of 80 ECTS credits in drama/theatre studies.
+The programme is aimed at students, teachers, cultural workers or other arts practitioners with previous experience, training and interest in drama and theatre from a drama pedagogical perspective.
+It builds on the bachelor's degree or cand.mag. degree from a college, university or similar and requires a minimum of 80 ECTS in drama/theatre studies.

 The work forms will be a combination of lectures, seminars, individual and group tutorials, performance/workshop, writing assignments and independent reading.
 The students must participate in study groups, practise peer-based tutoring and participate in seminar and project submissions.
 This requires active participation in the programme and regular attendance.